More than 3.2 million people have so far fled the violence in Syria and another 10.8 million people are in need of help inside Syria.

 Responding to older people's needs

-HelpAge International, in partnership with Handicap International, is working in Lebanon and Jordan where there are more than 65,000 Syrian refugees aged 60 or over.
+HelpAge International, in partnership with Handicap International, is working in Lebanon and Jordan.

 Older men and women and people with disabilities are some of the most vulnerable in conflicts.
 They face specific risks and their needs are very different from those of other groups.

-Our small teams of trained social workers and other specialists are working in the refugee camps and local communities to identify individual older people and people with disabilities who need help.
+Our teams specialists are working in local communities to identify individual older people and people with disabilities who need help.

-These teams then ensure the refugees receive the help they need such as shelter and healthcare for injuries and chronic diseases.
+These teams then ensure the refugees receive the help they need such as healthcare for chronic diseases.

 Working in this way, with individual older people, injured and disabled people and their families, we target assistance at the most vulnerable people, helping them to survive this terrible crisis and do so with dignity.